learn-co-curriculum/react-hooks-tdd-mocking-apis/README.md

 import { rest } from "msw";
 import { setupServer } from "msw/node";

-const handlers = [
+// handlers is an array of request handlers const handlers = [
-  rest.post("https://libretranslate.de/translate", (req, res, ctx) => {
+  // rest.post will handle POST requests to the URL passed as the first argument rest.post("https://libretranslate.de/translate", (req, res, ctx) => {
-    return res(ctx.json({ translatedText: "Holaaa." }));
+    // res(ctx.json()) will return a JSON response object return res(ctx.json({ translatedText: "Holaaa." }));
   }),
 ];